Couples therapy

 A lot of people, men especially, walk in braced to be told they're the problem.
 That's not how I work.
 You both learn the same skills, in the same order, and no one gets ganged up on.

-Couples sessions are held in person in downtown Walnut Creek.
+Straight and same-sex couples are a regular part of my practice, and couples sessions are held in person in downtown Walnut Creek.

 When there's been a betrayal